There are many misconceptions about SIP. Below are a few questions that aim at addressing your doubts about SIP:

 SIP stands for Systematic Investment Plan.
-SIP is an organised way of investing regularly in a mutual fund.
+SIP is an organized way of investing regularly in a mutual fund.
 Many times we don’t have large amounts of money to invest.
-When you set up an SIP with any mutual fund, your account is debited a fixed amount every month.
+When you set up a SIP with any mutual fund, your account is debited a fixed amount every month.
 This amount is invested in a mutual fund of your choice.
 Over a period of time, your investments accumulate and keep growing.

 2. Is SIP safe or not?

 SIP is a very safe method to invest in mutual funds.
 If you invest in a mutual fund lump sum, depending on the market condition, you could end up paying a very high price for a mutual fund.
 To avoid this, you should invest in mutual funds when the markets are not overvalued.
 This obviously requires a good knowledge of the markets.
 This is called timing the market.